Port Macquarie: Convict settlement

-Because of the lack of liberties of the settlement, Governor Ralph Darling quickly sent there many 'specials' or literate convicts with a decent education who had voiced negative views about him.
-Later on in the settlement's history, in the 1830s, disabled convicts started to arrive.
+During the 1820s, merchants such as Simeon Lord and Solomon Wiseman utilised the convict labour to extract large amounts of cedar and rosewood timber upriver from Port Macquarie.
+Governor Ralph Darling later sent there many 'specials' or literate convicts with a decent education who had voiced negative views about him.
+As the penal settlement was wound down from the late 1820s, disabled convicts began to make up a significant proportion of the population.
 One-armed men would be grouped together and required to break stones, men with wooden legs would become delivery men, and the blind would often be given tasks during the night which they performed more skilfully than those with sight.

-In 1823 the first sugar cane to be cultivated in Australia was planted there.
-The region was first opened to settlers in 1830 and later on in the decade the penal settlement was closed in favour of a new penal settlement at Moreton Bay.
-Settlers quickly took advantage of the area's good pastoral land, timber resources and fisheries.
+In November 1821, Port Macquarie became the site of the first sugar cane to be cultivated in Australia.
+James Williams, an Afro-American convict from Antigua with knowledge of cane-growing, was placed in charge.
+This colonial government funded plantation worked by convict labourers was later expanded to the nearby Rollands Plains and Ballengarra areas under the management of Thomas A. Scott.
+Flood, drought and fire caused the plantations to be abandoned by 1831.
+Scott later lived near Gosford, where the suburb Tascott is named after him.

 St Thomas's Anglican Church is a Georgian building designed by Francis Greenway and built, under the supervision of military engineer Lieutenant T. Owen, by convicts from 1824 to 1828.
 This church is among the oldest in Australia and one of the few remaining convict-built churches.
 Inside there are red cedar box pews that were peculiar to that period in church architecture.
-The Walker pipe organ is the only one of its type in the southern hemisphere.
+The Walker pipe organ is the only one of its type in the Southern Hemisphere.
 The castellated tower permits excellent views of the coastline, town and river.
 This church is now classified by the National Trust of Australia (NSW) and has been registered on the National Estate heritage list.

 In 1830 Major Archibald Clunes Innes built Lake Innes House which grew over the next decade into a luxurious establishment and attracted many notable visitors.
-It is now a ruin and is managed by the NSW Parks and Wildlife Service.
+It is now a ruin and is managed by the NSW National Parks & Wildlife Service.